adinas94/King-Country-Regression/README.md

  ### BUSINESS RECOMMENDATIONS:

 * The following areas are positively related to price: Bellevue, Bothell, Fall City, Issaquah, Kirkland, Mercer Island, North Bend, Redmond and Vashon.
-We recommend the housing development company builds in one of these areas.
+We recommend the housing development company builds in one or more of these areas.

 * Certain features of homes will also positively impact their price: a nice view of the property, good condition of the homes, and a high square footage of the home's living space, especially for homes with a larger number of floors and bathrooms.